alangille01/RegexTutorial/Develop/gist-template.md

 Hello!
 I am Alexis Langille, the author of this tutorial.

-Please check out more of my projects on GitHub: https://github.com/alangille01
+Please check out more of my projects on [GitHub](https://github.com/alangille01)